JulieBaret/kamae-project/README.md

 <!-- ABOUT THE PROJECT -->
 # About the project
 <p>
-This simple app offers a table of trainings related to cybersecurity and good use of new technologies.
-The user can click "Go!" to pass one training and will randomly win or loose it.
+This simple app offers a table of training exercises related to cybersecurity and the correct use of new technologies.
+The user can click "Go!" to complete one training exercise and will randomly win or lose.
 Easy, right ?
 </p>
 <br>
 <p align="center">